 Where the bank is assessing its foreign exchange risk on a consolidated basis, it may be technically impractical in the case of some marginal operations to include the currency positions of a foreign branch or subsidiary of the bank.
 In such cases, the internal limit for that branch/subsidiary, in each currency, may be used as a proxy for the positions.
-The <a href="mailto:branch/subsidiary limits should be added, without regard to sign, to the net open position in each currency involved.
-When this simplified approach to the treatment of currencies with marginal operations is adopted, the bank must adequately monitor the actual positions of the <a href="mailto:branch/subsidiary against the limits, and revise the limits, if necessary, based on the results of the ex-post monitoring.
+The /subsidiary limits should be added, without regard to sign, to the net open position in each currency involved.
+When this simplified approach to the treatment of currencies with marginal operations is adopted, the bank must adequately monitor the actual positions of the /subsidiary against the limits, and revise the limits, if necessary, based on the results of the ex-post monitoring.